Dongchu

 Ven.
 Dongchu established his first monastery in Taiwan at 1955.
 It was located in Beitou, near Taipei, and was completed a year later.
 Instead of naming it a 'monastery', he named it Chung-Hwa Institute of Buddhist Culture to establish a foundation for cultural work.
 In 1956, he started a charity program called 'Winter Relief Drive' to collect donations to buy rice, oil, and winter clothing for poor families and orphanages in Beitou, Tamsui, Sanchong, Yilan, Taoyuan, and Xinzhuang.
 Therefore, they could celebrate Chinese New Year with warmth and meal.

 Ven.
 Sheng-yen, who had been an active writer in the Humanity Magazine under his pen-name Xing Shi Jiang Jun ("World Awakening General"), became Ven.
 Dongchu's disciple in 1959.
 Ven.
-Sheng-yen was a soldier in the intelligence unit at that time, he joined the Army unwillingly in order to escape from Mainland China.
+Sheng-yen was a soldier in the intelligence unit at that time, he joined the Army unwillingly in order to escape from mainland China.
 Despite his position in the intelligence, Ven.
 Sheng-yen's request to be dismissed from his post was accepted by his superior with Ven.
 Dongchu's help.

 Aside from his intellectual and charity activities, Ven.
 Dongchu didn't spend much time leading Buddhist ceremonies or rituals.
 In his later years, he rarely went out to focus on his writings.
 Thus, he didn't have many followers and disciples.
 However, he was persistent and in the 1960s he bought a 2.5 acres of land in the Guandu Plain, near Taipei.

 In the beginning it only serves as a farmland cultivated by Ven.
 Dongchu and his two disciples – Ven.
 Sheng-yen was in solitary retreat at southern Taiwan by the time.
 Step by step, he built a farmhouse, and after four years of works, he succeeded to establish another monastery, Nung Chan Monastery in 1975.
-In Nung Chan, meaning Farming Ch'an, the residents practice Ch'an while grow their own food.
+In Nung Chan, meaning Farming Chan, the residents practice Chan while grow their own food.
 They live by the famous aphorism by Zen Master Baizhang Huaihai, "A day without work is a day without food".
-The monastery was dedicated to Bodhisattva Manjusri, which symbolizes great wisdom.
+The monastery was dedicated to Bodhisattva Wenshu (Mañjuśrī), which symbolizes great wisdom.

 In 1976, Ven.
 Dongchu had a chance to visit his disciple Ven.
 Sheng-yen in New York.
 Ven.
 Sheng-yen was an abbot of a small monastery at the Bronx and he succeeded to gain a number of Western followers.
 They both had parted long before.
 Ven.
 Sheng-yen went to six-years solitary retreat in 1961.
 He then studied in Japan for some years and earned a doctorate degree before arriving in United States.

 Ven.
 Dongchu died in 1977 in sitting position with no clear illness.
 In his last will he passed down the abbotship of Chung-hwa Institute of Buddhist Culture and Nung Chan to Ven.
 Sheng-yen.
 His ashes, which were kept in Chung-hwa Institute of Buddhist Culture before, were buried in the Life Memorial Garden of Dharma Drum Mountain in 2007.

-The Chinese name of New York City's Ch'an Meditation Center (東初禪寺) is named after Ven.
+The Chinese name of New York City's Chaan Meditation Center (東初禪寺) is named after Ven.
 Master Dongchu by his disciple Ven.
 Master Sheng-yen.